Free Software & Grants

 The 2019 legislature allocated $150,000 in state funds for 2019-2020 for the Office of Superintendent of Public Instruction to establish the media literacy grant program.
-These funds will be awarded through a competitive grant process to 6-10 school teams to develop and share openly-licensed curriculum units on media literacy or digital citizenship, or both, that may be integrated into social studies, English languages arts, or health classes.
+These funds have now been awarded through a competitive grant process to school teams to develop and share openly-licensed curriculum units on media literacy or digital citizenship, or both, that may be integrated into social studies, English languages arts, or health classes.
 Five districts and one ESD have been awarded grants ranging from $9,866 to $25,000, and an additional five districts and one charter school have been awarded planning grants of up to $5,000.
 There will be a second round of grants for 2020-2021, and those applications will be available in early April, 2020.

 - Columbia River High School (Vancouver SD)